-Having had such a tumultuous history in the 80’s and the 90’s due to violence arising from drug and revolutionary political groups, it is no secret that Colombia earned itself a reputation of being one of the more dangerous places in the world.
-However, the country has since truly renovated itself on all fronts, almost miraculously fast, to where it is today considered one of the safest, most modern, and breathtaking destinations in South America.
+Having had such a tumultuous history in the 80's and the 90's due to violence arising from drug and revolutionary political groups, it is no secret that Colombia earned itself a reputation as being one of the more dangerous places in the world.
+However, the country has since renovated itself on all fronts, almost miraculously fast, to where it is today considered one of the safest, most modern, and breathtaking destinations in South America.

 What is the FARC and terrorism situation like today, and should I be worried?

 The Revolutionary Armed Forces of Colombia People's Army, known as FARC, is a guerrilla group that has been promoting agrarianism and socialist rule in Colombia.
 They have been active since the early 80's stretching into the 21st century.
 However, with the death of the FARC commander Mono Jojoy in 2010, who was regarded as the organization's leading instigator and symbol of terror, the safety situation in Colombia has turned around entirely.
 In fact, in mid-2012, FARC leaders, and Colombian government officials met and engaged in peace talks that have slowly but surely making headway into hopefully nothing but brightness in the country's future.